-Green Bay, WI – During the course of a day, our teeth can take a beating.
-From biting and grinding while we eat, to chewing on pens and pencils, to using our teeth as tools, we put our mouths through a lot.
-Based on how our teeth are used every day, some wear and tear is normal over time.
+During the course of the day, our teeth can take a beating.
+From biting and grinding while we eat to chewing on pens and pencils, to using our teeth as tools, we put our mouths through a lot.
+Based on how our teeth are used every day, some wear and tear are normal over time.
 But when is tooth wear a cause for concern?

 The first step for the dentist is to make the patient aware that there may be some tooth wear.
-And this is wear digital photos can make a tremendous difference in helping the patient understand the issue.
+And this is wearing digital photos that can make a tremendous difference in helping the patient understand the issue.

 “The digital images we take during our exams can make great teaching tools when we are talking to patients,” says Dr. Brusky.
 “I can tell you about an issue I see in your mouth, but without a point of reference, it may not mean much.
 With digital photos, I can bring up different images and show you exactly what I see.
 To point out abnormal or excessive tooth wear, I can draw your attention to the area I’m concerned with, and even compare your images to an image of a patient with no tooth wear.”

-Once the patient is made aware of the degree of wear, Dr. Brusky can then discuss consequences that can occur if the wear continues.
+Once the patient is made aware of the degree of wear, he can then discuss consequences that can occur if the wear continues.
 It’s important to understand the anatomy of the tooth to better understand what can happen if your tooth wear is left untreated.

 The outer layer of the tooth consists of enamel, which is the hardest substance found in the body.
 When your teeth wear, the enamel is being removed, resulting in the underlying dentin being exposed.
 And this dentin isn’t nearly as strong as the enamel – in fact, it can wear at a rate seven to nine times faster than enamel.